Single Point Mooring (SPM) Systems Explained: Types and Components

 Why Are SPM Systems Used?

-Many offshore terminals cannot accommodate large tankers due to draft restrictions or the absence of suitable port infrastructure.
+Many offshore terminals cannot accommodate large tankers because of draft restrictions or the absence of suitable port infrastructure.

 - Accommodation of Very Large Crude Carriers (VLCCs)